 There is however a strong presumption that important hedgerows will be protected.

 If the hedge is to be retained, a Hedgerow Retention Notice is served.

 If you do not hear within six weeks of the council receiving your Hedgerow Removal Notice you can remove the hedgerow, unless you have agreed a longer timescale.

 Removal of a hedgerow without permission is a criminal offence and you could face a fine in either the Magistrates' or Crown Court.

 Natural England has published a useful document entitled pdf Hedge Cutting: Answers to 18 Common Questions (1.70 MB) , that provides guidance to farmers and other land managers about how often to cut hedges.

 It will also help improve the wider rural community's understanding of hedge management.

-They also produce a companion leaflet to this entitled Hedgerow Trees: Answers to 18 Common Questions, that should help land managers to make decisions about how to encourage and look after hedgerow trees.
+They also produce a companion leaflet to this entitled pdf Hedgerow Trees: Answers to 18 Common Questions, (690 KB) that should help land managers to make decisions about how to encourage and look after hedgerow trees.